 Alexander came for melanoma treatment in Israel and for 16 years, has not suffered a relapse.
 Now, he returns to Sheba every year for a routine follow-up examination.

-“I would like to express my special, tremendous gratitude to the International Medical Tourism Division and my personal medical coordinators, Yana and Anat – they are genuine angels in human form.
+“I would like to express my special, tremendous gratitude to Global Patient Services and my personal medical coordinators, Yana and Anat – they are genuine angels in human form.
 The Sheba staff is so humane and caring, I still feel like a member of their family and enjoy keeping in touch with everyone,” Alexander says.
 “Having had many years of experience with Sheba Medical Center, I’m pleased to recommend this outstanding hospital to all friends and acquaintances who need medical treatment”.